-- A. The Superintendent shall develop and present to the Board for review and approval, appropriate school emergency management and preparedness plans (see District Emergency Plan). - B. The Superintendent shall establish a uniform format for the development of schools' emergency management and preparedness plans. - C. Emergency management and preparedness plans shall include notification procedures for weapon use and hostage situations, hazardous materials and toxic chemical spills, weather emergencies, and exposure resulting from a manmade emergency. - D. Each school shall develop and maintain an up-to-date plan based upon the uniform guidelines and including the provisions of Florida law, State Board of Education rules, and other applicable regulations. - E. Copies of school plans shall be provided to county and city law enforcement agencies, fire departments, and emergency preparedness officials.
+- D. The Superintendent shall present to the School Board for review and approval the findings of the safety and security review meeting and the appropriate school safety, emergency management, and preparedness plans.
+The Superintendent shall make any necessary recommendations to the School Board that identify strategies and activities that the School Board should incorporate into the School Safety and Security Plan and/ or implement in order to improve school safety and security.
+The School Safety and Security Plan is, however, confidential and is not subject to review or release as a public record. - E. The Superintendent shall report the self-assessment results and any action taken by the School Board to review the School Safety and Security Plan to the Commissioner of Education within thirty (30) days after the School Board meeting. - F. Emergency management and preparedness plans shall include notification procedures for weapon use and active shooter/ hostage situations, hazardous materials and toxic chemical spills, weather emergencies, and exposure resulting from a manmade emergency. - G. Emergency management and preparedness procedures for active shooter situations shall engage the participation of the School District school safety specialist, threat assessment team members, faculty, staff, and students for each school and be conducted by the law enforcement agency or agencies designated as first responders to the school's campus. - H. Each school shall develop and maintain an up-to-date plan based upon the uniform guidelines and including the provisions of Florida law, State Board of Education rules, and other applicable regulations. - I. Copies of school plans shall be provided to county and city law enforcement agencies, fire departments, and emergency preparedness officials.